 The NPWS considered the location to be too close to the banks of Byarong Creek so the track and location of some of the equipment was redesigned by NPWS (see Appendix 12).
 This involved rerouting the path, relocating some of the structures and clearing the site of weeds.
 Refurbishment of the area was undertaken under the Work for Dole projects and at the completion was officially commemorated by the Minister for Employment Services of the time, Tony Abbott.
 However, problems with drainage caused the area to be closed in 2002.
-The area is presently overgrown with weeds but still contains several pieces of timber adventure equipment that are rotting and are unstable.
+The area is presently overgrown with weeds but still contains several pieces of timber is up)